-Obsidian’s Personal plan is 100% free of cost and is suitable for personal use.
-You do not need to make an account or register yourself on Obsidian’s website to use it.
-This plan also allows users access to plug-ins and API and offers brilliant community support in case an issue arises.
+- Obsidian’s plan is 100% free of charge and suitable for personal use.
+You do not need to make an account or register on Obsidian’s website to use it.
+This plan also allows users access to plugins and APIs and offers brilliant community support if an issue arises.

-The Catalyst plan starts at $25 but can be upgraded if needed for an additional cost.
-This plan requires one-time payment only and allows users to give product feedback and support the application’s development.
-It also bestows its users with special community badges and access to the exclusive dev channel.
+- The Catalyst plan starts at $25 but can be upgraded if needed for an additional cost.
+This plan requires a one-time payment, allowing users to give product feedback and support the application’s development.
+It also provides users with special community badges and access to the exclusive developer channel.

-The Commercial plan costs $50 annually per user and is meant for large-scale commercial purposes.
-Potential clients can avail a 14-day free trial and get access to priority customer support.
-There are also many fantastic discounts offered for companies looking to buy in bulk.
-Those wishing to avail these discounts can reach out to Obsidian’s developers and request consideration.
+- The commercial plan costs $50 annually per user and is meant for large-scale commercial purposes.
+Potential clients can avail themselves of a 14-day free trial and get access to priority customer support.
+Many fantastic discounts are also offered for companies looking to buy in bulk.
+Those wishing to avail themselves of these discounts can contact Obsidian’s developers and request consideration.

 Obsidian also offers two brilliant optional add-on services called Sync and Publish.

-Sync offers users end-to-end encryption, built-in version history, and priority email support.
-It was originally priced at $8 but now costs $4 only thanks to the lifetime early bird pricing and is billed annually.
+- Obsidian Sync offers end-to-end encryption, built-in version history, and priority email support.
+It was originally priced at $8 but now costs $4 only, thanks to the lifetime early bird pricing, and is billed annually.

-Neither Sync nor Publish have been launched yet, but are expected to hit the market soon.
+Neither Sync nor Publish has been launched, but they are expected to hit the market soon.